pchemguy/spec-kit/templates/commands/checklist.md

 - Correct: "Is X clearly specified?"

-Completeness: “Are success criteria defined for all critical user stories?
-[Gap]”
+Completeness: “Are success criteria defined for all critical user stories?”
-Coverage: “Do success criteria cover primary and failure scenarios?
-[Coverage]”
+Coverage: “Do success criteria cover primary and failure scenarios?”
-Consistency: “Do success criteria align with stated requirements?
-[Conflict]”
+Consistency: “Do success criteria align with stated requirements?”
-Clarity: “Are success criteria free of subjective terms?
-[Ambiguity]”
+Clarity: “Are success criteria free of subjective terms?”
-Measurability: “Can each success criterion be objectively verified?
-[Unverifiable]”
+Measurability: “Can each success criterion be objectively verified?”
-Feasibility: “Are defined targets realistically achievable?
-[Infeasible]”
+Feasibility: “Are defined targets realistically achievable?”
-Correctness: “Do success criteria reflect actual user/business outcomes?
-[Incorrect]”
+Correctness: “Do success criteria reflect actual user/business outcomes?”